-Since the start of the war in Ukraine, alongside many professionals in Canada and world wide, we have been working on supporting mental health of people impacted by the crisis.
+Since the start of the war in Ukraine, alongside many professionals in Canada and worldwide, we have been working on supporting mental health of people impacted by the crisis.
 Horizon’s founder, Alexandra Froese, M.Ed., R. Psych. has initiated and contributed to several projects aimed at evidence-based and compassionate care in the conditions of limited resources.
-Below you can see the two main directions of this work and access a simple resource website created by Alexandra.
+Below you can see the main directions of our work and access a website with free counselling and self-help resources.

 The volunteer group Spilna Mova (Common Language) prepared a number of mental health materials to aid the delivery of evidence-based treatment services to people of Ukrainian background.

 The group translated and/or adapted materials prepared by the following organizations and professionals:

 Center for Clinical Interventions http://cci.health.wa.gov.au/